dawitanelay/ML-Project-20/README.md

 ### Introduction

-The aims of project B of the Machine Learning (ML) course held by Professor Alessio Micheli at [Department of Computer Science](https://di.unipi.it/) of [University of Pisa](https://www.unipi.it/) is to bulid a ML model simulator to solve a multi-target regression task on CUP Dataset provided by the professor and Make a comparison among models .After exploring diffrent models
+The aims of project B of the Machine Learning (ML) course held by Professor Alessio Micheli at [Department of Computer Science](https://di.unipi.it/) of [University of Pisa](https://www.unipi.it/) is to bulid a ML model simulator to solve a multi-target regression task on CUP Dataset provided by the professor and Make a comparison among models .

+1. All the detalis about the project can be found on the full report [here](https://github.com/dawitanelay/ML-Project-20/blob/main/notebook/cupResult/)